mygirl8893/stellitecoin.github.io/README.md

-# Stellite Website
+# Stellite Homepage

-This is the repository for the official Stellite website.
+This is a repository for the official homepage.

 Credits:
-Thanks to the entire zeronet team for their amazing front end template!
+Thank you to ZeroNet for their amazing front end template!